 Since the last drought, local water providers have implemented nearly 20 projects to increase water supply reliability and resiliency to drought.
 These projects allow water providers to more easily shift to groundwater and share water around the region in order to reduce reliance on Folsom Lake and the Lower American River for drinking water supplies.

-While the Sacramento region is in a strong position to meet the water supply needs of people, the very dry conditions are looking increasingly dire for the environment of the Lower American River.
+While the Sacramento region is expected to be able to meet the water supply needs of people this year, the very dry conditions are looking increasingly dire for the environment of the Lower American River.
 RWA is continuing to work with the Sacramento Water Forum, and federal and state agencies, to monitor and address conditions.

 Dry year actions underway by local water providers include: